Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 I don't know either.

-So my best advice would be you know, if somebody's interested and they you hear over here a discussion, it's somebody, you know, co-workers, educate them the best of your bill, not educate them, but get them aware of what is really happening, what's really at stake.
+So my best advice would be, you know, if somebody's interested in that and you hear over here a discussion, somebody, you know, coworkers, educate them to the best of your ability.

 Try to get people, you know, somewhat motivated to get more involved than they are now.

-What is the point of living a life where you have to obey, think about everything you're gonna say, make sure you don't say the wrong thing and live a certain way that other people demand of you?
+What is the point of living a life where you have to obey, think about everything you're going to say, make sure you don't say the wrong thing and live a certain way that other people demand of you.

 Are you even living at that point?